 Risk Context Mitigation Plan Capitals Impacted Currency Risk Forex risk results from a mismatch between assets and liabilities in a currency and their associated cash flows in respect to size and maturity.
 CA Grameen may borrow in foreign currency from institutions abroad and such borrowing exposes the Company to risk as loan assets are in Indian Rupees.
 Such risk can be mitigated by appropriate hedging strategy or may remain open if within acceptable limit.
 It is not in compliance with the mission and mandate of CA Grameen to actively seek profit opportunities from speculative trading in foreign currency.
 CA Grameen is not authorized to maintain a proprietary trading book in short-term foreign currency instruments.
 Any foreign currency transaction must display a clear linkage to the client-related business.
 CA Grameen shall not maintain any open foreign currency position, all foreign currency borrowing must be adequately hedged.
 Operational Risk The organisation faces risks which can emanate from a range of sources including processes, people, systems, external events and can lead to a substantial drag on earnings or threaten solvency in rare cases.
 CA Grameen has developed a Risk and control self-assessment (RCSA) process for identifying, assessing, and evaluating risks in a consistent format across various processes, activities, systems, etc. Well-defined KRIs and internal/external loss events are captured and reported on a regular basis to realise the impact.
 The type of major loss events would include frauds and misappropriations, personal transactions, robberies, business disruptions and system failures, damage to physical assets, loss arising due to failed execution of processes or products.
-CA Grameen ensures the efficacy of controls for apprecional risk by including for operational risk by including internal controls, training, insurance, fraud monitoring, IT systems and security, business continuity planning, etc. As part of RCSA, KRI dashboards are designed for major business lines (Finance & Accounts, IT, HR, Centralized Operations, Business teams), which will support in monitoring key risks and their underlying controls.
-A contingency plan is also developed to mitigate business interruption in high-risk scenarios such as natural disasters, global pandemics, financial crisis, etc.
+CA Grameen ensures the efficacy of controls for operational risk by including internal controls, training, insurance, fraud monitoring, IT systems and security, business continuity planning, etc. As part of RCSA, KRI dashboards are designed for major business lines (Finance & Accounts, IT, HR, Centralized Operations, Business teams), which will support in monitoring key risks and their underlying controls. business continuity planning, etc. As part of RCSA, KRI dashboards are designed for major business lines (Finance & Accounts, IT, HR, Centralized Operations, Business teams), which will support in monitoring key risks and their